sebleier/python-redis/README.rst

 ZSet Datastructure
 ==================

 ZSets are a Python datastructure for sorted sets, similar to `Redis`_ sorted sets and inspired by `Redis-py`_'s api

 Optionally you can use `blist`_ for better perfomance.

+Why did I build this, you say?
+Well..ummm...I dunno.
+'Cause I could and it was fun?

 .. _Redis: https://github.com/antirez/redis
 .. _Redis-py: https://github.com/andymccurdy/redis-py